Visitors' protocol - CPA briefing for care providers

 - provide the necessary information required by the provider at the visits (e.g. honest response to screening requirements about COVID-19 risk factors, compliance with NHS Test and Trace arrangements)

 - comply with the infection prevention and control measures, including a temperature test, mandatory hand hygiene, the use of PPE as required and social distancing requirements, remaining in the designated visiting area

 - ensure that any gifts brought to give to the individual they are visiting can be sanitised, in line with relevant infection prevention and control (IPC) guidance.

 Care providers will discuss with potential visitors the best way to get to and from the home.
-Wherever possible, visitors should a try to walk or travel by car and avoid public transport when visiting the home, in line with the latest government advice on travel during COVID-19.
+Wherever possible, visitors should a try to walk or travel by car and avoid public transport when visiting the home.

 Many family members and friends of care home residents provide essential day-to-day support to help maintain their physical and mental wellbeing.
 That may include help with eating, drinking, cleaning, or keeping in touch with others.